mattwind/cluster/examples/permutate/README.md

 # Permutations

 This example will split the work over all nodes and iterate through all possible permutations of a given string.
+You can then use parallel command to find hashes.

 ## Config File